AbhishekGupta1119/New_Travel_Buddy_Final/README.md

 * [![React Hot Toast](https://img.shields.io/badge/React%20Hot%20Toast-FF5733?style=for-the-badge&logo=react&logoColor=black)](https://react-hot-toast.com/)

 ## Getting Started

-Setting up JourneyJolt is simple — just configure your ```.env``` file, and you're ready to go!
+Setting up TravelBuddy is simple — just configure your ```.env``` file, and you're ready to go!

-To get started with JourneyJolt, follow these instructions to set up the project locally on your machine for development and testing.
+To get started with TravelBuddy, follow these instructions to set up the project locally on your machine for development and testing.

 ### Prerequisites